Acupuncture

 To imagine that Acupuncture is TCM is as mistaken as to imagine that, say, surgery is western medicine.
 Surgery is only part – a small part – of conventional medicine just as acupuncture is only a part of Chinese medicine.

 Acupuncture alone is not sufficient to attempt to treat every medical problem that might present.
-It is for this reason that TCM – as an entire medical system – involves much more than just acupuncture.
+TCM as an entire medical system involves much more than just acupuncture, and the different treatment methods are often used side by side.
+There are many conditions with which TCM alone is not sufficiently effective, this is when it needs to be combined with Western medical treatment.

 The World Health Organisation has compiled a huge list of medical conditions that are amenable to treatment with acupuncture, including chronic respiratory problems, such as sinusitis and asthma, neurological and musculoskeletal disorders, such as headaches and low back pain, digestive disorders, such as colitis and gastritis, and chronic menstrual problems.